chriswernst/style-transfer-tensorflow/README.md

 </p>

 <p align = 'center'>
-*The style transfer of Escher took ~8 hours using an AWS EC2 instance p2.xlarge*
+The style transfer of Escher took ~8 hours using an AWS EC2 instance 'p2.xlarge'
 </p>

 If you don't want to train your own network on a new artist's style, there are models already trained for Picasso, Afremov, Munch, Turner, Udnie, and Hokusai: